ajcrites/jquery.headerlinks/README.md

 ## Contributing

-* Use three spaces for indentation
+* Use a four space soft tab for indentation.
 * Write `if (`, `for (`, and `function (` as opposed to `if(`, `for(`, `function(`